Kat9-123/Elite/README.md

 tinkering I finally had a functioning renderer (rotation did take some time to get fully functioning).
 After that finishing the rest of the Engine architecture (and the game) was relatively simple.

+This was a very fun, challenging and educational project and I'm very happy with the result.

 ## How to play it